Is In-Context Learning Learning?: Results

 \subsection{Fine-Grained Behaviour}

 In the breakdown per-prompt and per-task, LLMs had (1) similar behaviours over \underline{the tasks}, but (2) inconsistency over the \underline{task type}.
-The first was given by the LLMs having low $\sigma$ but similar accuracy in a task-by-task and prompt-by-prompt basis: \textbf{all prompts had a positive slope and low relative difference among them} (\figref{comparisonperftrends}, left).
+The first was given by the LLMs having low $\sigma$ but similar accuracy in a task-by-task and prompt-by-prompt basis: \textbf{all prompts had a positive slope and low relative difference among them} (\figref{comparisonperftrends}, in the Appendix).
 The per-prompt shot slopes, averaged per LLM, were 8.3$\pm$3.9 (modus ponens), 4.4$\pm$2.2 (description), 4.5$\pm$2.4 (DE), 5.3$\pm$2.6 (APO), and 3.3$\pm$2.4 (CoT) (\tabref{slopes}).
 As per the averaged slope's $\sigma$, there was low variation between the type of LLM and the prompt over all tasks: 5.2$\pm$1.6 over shots.
-OLS fits over the per-shot $\sigma$ indicated that \textbf{the model gap, as the shots increased, narrowed}: -2.6$\pm$0.5.
-At a minor extent, it also narrowed in aggregates over $\delta$: -0.2$\pm$0.2.
-Inconsistency was when \textbf{related tasks had gaps in peak performances}: 31\% (Pattern Matching versus Maze (Solve)), and 12\% (Reversal and Stack; \tabref{comparison}).
+OLS fits over the per-shot $\sigma$ indicated that \textbf{the model gap, as the shots increased, narrowed}: -2.6$\pm$0.5; a similar pattern in the OLS fit was noticeable in $\delta$ slopes.
+Inconsistency was when \textbf{related tasks had gaps in peak performances}: 31\% (Maze (Solve) versus Pattern Matching), and 12\% (Reversal and Stack; \tabref{comparison}).